micha/jsawk/README.markdown

           processing JSON input.
 The `this` object is set to the whole JSON array or object.
 This is used to preprocess (-b) or postprocess (-a) the JSON array before or after the main script is applied.
+          This option can be specified multiple times to define multiple before/after scripts, which will be applied in the order they appeared on the command line.

       SCRIPT
       ------